Dustin9x/BusOnlineTicket/README.md

             ```

 ## Features:
-       -   Login/Logout to System
+       -   Login/Logout to System with authentication, encrypt password
-       -   Provides authentication
-       -   Search for schedule,
-       -   Select schedule that is Avaliable
-       -   Select seat
-       -   Filter the schedule by time, price and bus type
+       -   Search for schedule, filter the schedule by time, price and bus type
-       -   Purchase a Ticket
-       -   Make Online Payments
-       -   Apply discount voucher
+       -   Select seat, purchase a Ticket, make online payments, apply discount voucher
+       -   Generates QR codes for confirmed tickets
+       -   Sends forget password email, confirm ticket order email
        -   Ticket tracking
+       -   Cancel a Ticket and get refund
        -   Register to be driver
+       -   Driver tracking their assigned bus and schedule
+       -   Overview Profit/Revenue by chart
+       -   Fully CRUD function in Admin page
-       -   QR code scanner
+       -   …
-       -   A list of booked tickets
-       -   Generates QR codes for confirmed tickets
-       -   Sends email notifications with QR codes
-       -   Cancel a Ticket and get refund

 ## Techs:
        -   SQL Server - A proprietary relational database management system developed by Microsoft.